 Q: Will taking a CLA supplement help me lose weight?

-A: Conjugated linoleic acid (CLA) has been touted as an effective, stimulant-free, weight-loss supplement for more than a decade now, but unfortunately the scientific data doesn't jive with the sales pitch.
-CLA is a trans fat that is found in small amount in dairy foods and almost negligible amounts in grass-fed beef (despite ‘high levels of CLA' being one of the touted benefits).
+A: Conjugated linoleic acid (CLA) has been touted as an effective, stimulant-free weight-loss supplement for more than a decade now, but unfortunately the scientific data doesn't jibe with the sales pitch.
+CLA is a trans fat that is found in small amounts in dairy foods and almost negligible amounts in grass-fed beef (despite "high levels of CLA" being one of the touted benefits).
 CLA is actually an umbrella term for several different types of trans fats similar in chemical structure.
 More research is necessary to tease out which type of CLA is actually the most beneficial (but more on that later).

-Despite very exciting and promising CLA weight loss animal studies, CLA pills have come up very short in delivering weight-loss results to humans.
+Despite very exciting and promising CLA animal studies, CLA pills have come up very short in delivering weight-loss results to humans.
 A review of eight clinical trials found a great variability in response to a CLA supplement and changes in body fat percentage.
 CLA dosage ranged from 0.7 grams to 6.8 grams per day.
-As for body fat loss, some study participants lost nearly 7.5 pounds while others gained 1 pound of fat.
+As for body-fat loss, some study participants lost nearly 7.5 pounds while others gained 1 pound of fat.
 (P.S.
 Here's how to burn fat naturally.)

 The puzzling part is that the amount of CLA ingested did not seem to be related to observed changes in body composition.
 In other words, taking more CLA did not lead to more weight loss.
 This might mean that the type of CLA supplement is more important than the amount, as the type of CLA most actively involved in losing fat (the trans-10, cis-12 isomer, for those of you who like the gritty details) is found in the smallest amounts in our diets (less than 10 percent of the CLA in our diets is that particular isomer).
 Most supplements contain a mixture of the different types of CLA.
 (ICYMI, this is the difference between plant-based and synthetic supplements.)